sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

    cd ~/MCW-Cloud-native-applications/Hands-on-lab/lab-files/developer/
    ls
    ```

-   > **Important note**: If you are completing the Infrastructure edition of the lab, instead of using the above instructions, type the following ones:
-   >
-   > ```bash
-   > cd ~/MCW-Cloud-native-applications/Hands-on-lab/lab-files/infrastructure/
-   > ls
-   > ```
-   >
-   > This will take you to the version of the starter files that will be used by that edition of the lab.

 8. You'll see the listing includes three folders, one for the web site, another for the content API and one to initialize API data:

    ```bash